The purpose of this page is to get people to Christ. That's it.

 Arguments against Christianity are largely moral ones, and not really that good.

 1- Choose to be.
 You literally just have to want it.
 That's step 1.
 This involves swallowing your pride.
-For me, it was easy (I'm so very very modest) But that's it.
+For me, it was easy (I'm the most modest person in the entire world) But that's largely it.
 Pride is sin, and it's so obviously evil that even if Christianity were completely wrong, pride would still be transparently demonic.
 Accepting that you're not perfect is one of the healthiest things a person can do.
-A lot of people would accept that previous sentence in a casual talk-- but if you add the religious context to it, they'll get very defensive.
+A lot of people, even in Current Year, would accept that previous sentence in a casual talk--"You're not perfect"--but if you add the religious context to it, they'll get very defensive.
 That's probably because while we might own up to some faults, there's plenty of sins that we don't want to face--typically ones named by Christianity.
 This, of course, comes from pride.
 Consider why you're OK with that monster from Courage the Cowardly dog saying "you're not perfect", but when a Priest tells you that, it's horrifyingly abusive to your mental health.

-3- Accept Jesus Christ as your lord and savior-- his sacrifice saves you from what you deserve for being such an idiot loser.
-It's easy to think we don't deserve Hell, less or moreso depending on what your idea of Hell even is (ultimately doesn't matter imo), and there's an idea that Christ's sacrifice doesn't satisfy our modern conception of "justice", but the atheist thought of these things, as always, amounts to "I don't think it's fair, so it's not true."
-That's not how logic works.
+3- Accept Jesus Christ as your Lord and Savior-- His sacrifice saves you from what you deserve for being such an idiot loser.
+It's easy to think we don't deserve Hell, less or moreso depending on what your idea of Hell even is (ultimately doesn't matter imo--let's just uh, not go there), and there's this idea that Christ's sacrifice doesn't satisfy our modern conception of "justice", but the atheist thought of these things, as always, amounts to "I don't think it's fair, so it's not true."
+That's, of course, not how logic works.